Principles of ecology

 Beavers create ponds by felling trees and building dams; indeed, a significant part of the landscape in northeastern United States has been created by beavers.

-The takeaway is that the activity of any organism changes the environment in which it lives.
+The activity of any organism changes the environment in which it lives.

 • The movement of an earthworm through soil aerates the soil